 Diagnosing breast cancer is a process.
 Most women who are diagnosed with breast cancer do not have any symptoms; their cancer is found during routine screening, like an annual mammogram.
-If you do have symptoms, or if your mammogram shows something in your breast, tell your doctor as soon as you can.
-Your doctor should do a physical exam, find out your medical history, and tell you if you need further screening.
+If you do have symptoms, tell your doctor as soon as you can.
+If you've been screened and had abnormal mammogram results, Yyour doctor should do a physical exam, find out your medical history, and tell you if you need further screening to make a diagnosis.

 Sometimes, if you've received abnormal mammogram results, your doctor might need more images to get more information about a suspicious area.
 S/he may order a diagnostic mammogram, which takes more images than a regular screening mammogram.
 A radiologist will be present during the diagnostic mammogram to make sure the doctor gets all the images needed.
 If you've had a 3D mammogram (also known as 3D tomosynthesis), which takes more pictures than a traditional mammogram, you may not need a diagnostic mammogram and instead have an ultrasound.

 When a mammogram shows something suspicious, if no further examination is necessary, a doctor will perform a biopsy.
 A biopsy removes a few sample cells from the suspicious area on your breast.
 A kind of doctor called a pathologist looks at the biopsied cells under a microscope and decides if the cells are cancer or not.
 80% of the time, the cells are not cancer—they are “benign.”

 Finding breast cancer when it is still small can give you more treatment options and making you more likely to respond well to them.
 If the cells are “malignant,” or cancerous, your doctor might send the tissue sample out for more tests to learn what kinds of treatment your tumor cells might respond to.